-The College of Dental Medicine (CODM) DMD Program seeks to admit a diverse student population with individual differences that contribute to their class and the Roseman educational environment.
-Accepted students will demonstrate academic competency, emotional intelligence, and commitment to the profession of dentistry through person-centered care.
-The DMD Program selects students who identify with and reflect the values of the Lifelong-Colleague Philosophy, Honor Code, and the profession's Code of Ethics.
-In doing so, CODM follows standard policies and procedures for selecting and admitting applicants in a timely fashion.
+The College of Dental Medicine (CODM) DMD Program seeks to admit a diverse student population each of whom contributes their unique background, skills and experiences to their class, the Roseman educational environment, person-centered patient care, and the communities we serve.
+The DMD Program selects students who identify with and reflect the values of our Lifelong-Colleague Philosophy, Honor Code, and the profession's Code of Ethics.
+The CODM follows standard policies and procedures for selecting and admitting students to the DMD program.